-(1) The type, size and location of the proposed facility or establishment;

-- 1 (3) The degree to which the proposed facility or establishment is compatible with residential uses in the vicinity; and - 3 (4) The degree to which the public sidewalk or other public right-of-way area will remain available and safe for general public use. - 5 (b) Prior to approving the proposal, the applicant shall furnish the director with the following: - 6 (1) An agreement which indemnifies the city from any claims regarding the use of the sidewalk or right-of-way area as approved by the city; - (2) A certificate from an insurance carrier verifying that the applicant/business operator has general liability insurance in the amount of \$1,000,000 naming the city as additional insured; - 10 (3) A copy of any required permit from the Tacoma-Pierce County Health Department; - 11 (4) A copy of any required license from the Washington State Liquor and Cannabis Board.
+- (a) Sidewalk cafes or other food or beverage-serving facility or establishment, when located on a public sidewalk or other public right-of-way area, are permitted in specified zoning districts subject to administrative use permit approval in accordance with Chapter 22.70 FMC.
+At a minimum, the following factors shall be considered when evaluating any proposed outdoor seating area: - (1) The type, size and location of the proposed facility or establishment; - (2) The present use of adjoining properties, and the anticipated compatibility of the proposed facility or establishment with such uses; - (3) The degree to which the proposed facility or establishment is compatible with residential uses in the vicinity; and - (4) The degree to which the public sidewalk or other public right-of-way area will remain available and safe for general public use. - (b) Prior to approving the proposal, the applicant shall furnish the director with the following: - (1) An agreement which indemnifies the city from any claims regarding the use of the sidewalk or right-of-way area as approved by the city; - (2) A certificate from an insurance carrier verifying that the applicant/business operator has general liability insurance in the amount of \$1,000,000 naming the city as additional insured; - (3) A copy of any required permit from the Tacoma-Pierce County Health Department; - (4) A copy of any required license from the Washington State Liquor and Cannabis Board.
 (Ord.
 1575 § 18, 2016; Ord.
 1246 § 15, 2000).